USSR anti-religious campaign (1928–1941): Notable atrocities and victims

 Bishop Maxim (Ruberovsky) returned from prison in 1935 to the city of Zhytomyr, to where by 1937 almost all priests from Soviet Volhynia were sent (total of about 200).
 In August, all of them as well as the bishop were arrested; they were later shot in winter 1937 without trial.
 Afterwards the Soviet press accused them of subversive acts.

 Archbishop Antonii of Arkhangelsk was arrested in 1932.
 The authorities tried to force him to "confess" to his activities against the Soviet state, but he refused.
 He wrote in a written questionnaire given to him that he 'prayed daily that God forgive the Soviet Government for its sins and it stop shedding blood'.
 In prison he was tortured by being made to eat salty food without adequate drink and by restricting the oxygen in his dirty, crowded and unventilated cell; he contracted dysentery and died.

 Metropolitan Serafim (Meshcheriakov) of Belorussia had been an active leader of the Renovationists before he returned to the Orthodox church with much public penance, thus incurring the enmity of the Soviet state.
 Soon after his return, he was arrested in 1924 and exiled to Solovki.
 He was then re-arrested and shot without trial in Rostov-on-Don along with 122 other clergy and monks in 1932.

 Metropolitan Nikolai of Rostov-on-Don was exiled without trial to Kazakhstan, where he and other exiled clergy built huts out of clay and grass; they also ate grass to survive.
 In 1934 he was allowed to return to Rostov and to return to his post.
 He was re-arrested in 1938 and condemned to death by a firing squad.
 After being shot he was dumped in a mass open grave, but when believers came the next day they found that he was still alive, took him away and secretly took care of him.
 He served as Metropolitan of Rostov under the German occupation, and he evacuated to Romania as the Germans retreated.
 His subsequent fate is unknown.

-Bishop Onufrii (Gagliuk) of Elisavetgrad was arrested in 1924, without cause.
+Bishop Onufrii (Gagliuk) of Yelisavetgrad was arrested in 1924, without cause.
 He had returned to his post within a year.
-In 1927 he was re-arrested and exiled to Krasnoiarsk in Siberia.
+In 1927 he was re-arrested and exiled to Krasnoyarsk in Siberia.
 He returned and occupied two more Episcopal sees, but was re-arrested in the mid-1930s and deported beyond the Urals, where he was rumoured to have been shot in 1938.

 Bishop Illarion (Belsky) was exiled to Solovki from 1929 to 1935 in retaliation for his resistance to Sergii.
 He was re-arrested in 1938, for continuing to refuse to recognize Sergii and shot.

 Bishop Varfolomei (Remov) was accused through information provided by one of his own pupils (future bishop Alexii (not the patriarch Alexii)) of having operated a secret theological academy and was shot in 1936.